maxconway/gsheet/README.md

 # gsheet

-gsheet is a simple package to download google sheets using just the sharing link.
+gsheet is a simple package to download Google Sheets (aka Google Docs Spreadsheets) using just the sharing link.
 Sheets can be downloaded as a data frame, or as plain text to parse manually.

 ## Installation
 Install the latest development version from github wth: